 - Restart the Leak Test after connecting to your VPN.
 Now is the moment to set up a VPN connection.

-- Next, go through whatever routine your VPN requires to create a connection - run the VPN application, enable the VPN in your system settings, or whatever you normally do to connect.
+- Next, go through whatever routine your VPN requires to create a connection - run the VPN application, enable the VPN in your system settings, or do whatever you normally do to connect.

 - It's time to re-run the leak test now that it's plugged in.
 You should (hopefully) observe completely different outcomes this time.